romange/gaia/doc/mr3.md

 ## GSOD weather - tutorial

-[gsod_group.cc](../examples/gsod_group.cc) file demonstrates a map/reshard/group pattern
-that often is needed when processing large datasets.
-The framework provides just partitioning (resharding), while joining (or grouping) is done in user code.
+[gsod_group.cc](https://github.com/romange/gaia/blob/master/examples/gsod_group.cc) file demonstrates a map/reshard/group pattern that often is needed when processing large datasets.
+The framework provides just partitioning (resharding), while joining (or grouping) is done in the user code.
 This way, unlike in `Beam` or similar frameworks, the developer has more control on how to reduce unnecesary I/O.

 ### Preliminaries
 The first example we will cover is processing of